nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 Here you have to choose your database storage.
 You can use `MS SQL Server` or `MySQL` or `PostgreSQL`.
 It is your decision which one you want to use.

-For the sake of this tutorial, we will be using the `MS SQL Server`.
+For the sake of this tutorial, we will be using `MS SQL Server`.

 Also, you will see the checkbox asking if you want to create a database if not exist, please check the checkbox.